Motorcycle rim stripes

-Self-adhesive decorative (rim) stripes give your bike a fresh new look, highlight contours, brighten up dull surfaces, accentuate shapes and personalise your motorbike for minimal outlay.
+Self-adhesive rim stripes give your bike a fresh new look, highlight contours, accentuate shapes and personalise your motorbike for minimal outlay.

-At the same time, the luminous effect makes your bike more visible, and the easier you are to see, the safer you'll be (passive safety).
-Wheel stripes are available either as a roll (the most economical option), which is applied to the rim edge using a small tool (applicator), or as preshaped stripes.
+Wheel stripes are available either as a roll (the inexpensive option), which is applied to the rim edge using a small applicator tool, or as a preshaped stripe.
 Applying stripes from the roll requires a little more skill, but they look better on classically styled motorbikes.
-And they are also a great way to liven up and personalise other parts of your bike.
+They are also a great way to liven up and personalise other parts of your bike.
 The styling of the preshaped stripes makes them ideal for sporty bikes.

-To ensure maximum adhesion of the stripes, it is essential that the surface of the wheel rim or bodywork is 100% clean and grease-free.
-So you need to clean it thoroughly before you start, ideally with brake cleaner or silicone remover.
+To ensure maximum adhesion of the stripes, the wheel rim or other surface must be completely clean and grease-free.
+So you need to clean it thoroughly before you start, ideally with brake cleaner, the FOLIATEC cleaning cloth set or silicone remover.
 If you have repainted the bike yourself (e.g. with spray paint), choose a small unobtrusive spot to test whether it can be safely wiped clean with brake cleaner or silicone remover without dissolving the paintwork.
 If necessary, use motorcycle cleaner or soapy water instead.
 Pay special attention to the rear wheel to make sure you remove all traces of chain grease.

 Unwind approx. 1.5 m of the adhesive stripe from the roll.
 Hold the applicator so that the guide is facing upwards towards yourself, then thread the adhesive stripe into the narrow slot from the right so that the coloured side is uppermost and the sticky side (with liner) is facing downwards.